gregstewart/building-a-web-app-guided-by-tests/manuscript/chapter8.md

         });
     });

-Let's continue by adding the next few elements for the hero display:
+Test should be green again, so we let's continue by adding the next few elements for that area of the display:

     'use strict';